alfonsomestre/WA/readme.md

 ## Installation

 1. Download or clone the repo
-2. Navigate to the folder and open xscwvsa.
+2. Navigate to the folder and open WA.xcworkspace.
 3. Run on a device or simulator

-## Features
+## Featuresxscwvsa

 * See the picture of the state of the weather for today.
 * Swipe on the main screen to see the weather of different cities.